plow-technologies/blink-shared/README.md

 ## Data Service
 The data service creates a bank of characteristics, dynamically sized to allow data to be sent.
 This is the main routine.

+## Write Service

+Write data to a PLC

 ## Status Service